-A Russian mole in Germany sows suspicions at home, and beyond
+A Russian Mole in Germany Sows Suspicions at Home, and Beyond

 Linke appeared to use that to his advantage, having requested reports related to Russia or the war from an employee who herself was investigated but then later released as an unwitting accomplice, according to the people who have been following the investigation.

 Shortly before Linke was discovered as a mole, he had been promoted to head personnel security checks.
 The damage he might have done there would have been far greater: He could have passed on tips about agents vulnerable to blackmail or bribes.
 Some officials informed on the investigation say German intelligence has played down what confidential information may have made it into Russian hands, saying only that German intelligence was confirmed as having been sent to Moscow.

 But Western security officials worry that Linke also passed along intelligence on the Ukraine war from allies — in particular, possibly the British.